-Why mirror a hard drive?
+Why mirror a hard drive in Windows?

 From the definition of mirroring a hard drive, you can learn that to mirror a hard drive mostly is to keep copies of the hard drive so that your hands won’t be tied when the hard drive fails.
 It is better to keep hard drive copies in different devices like in another hard drive, SSD and external hard drive.
 Mirroring a hard drive to external hard drive is as same as backing up PC to external hard drive mostly.

-How to mirror hard drive in Windows 7, 8, 8.1, 10?
+How to mirror hard drive with professional software in Windows?

 Nevertheless, using Windows snap-in tool in fact is a roundabout mirroring solution, especially using File History.
 You need to backup one hard drive twice, one for files and the other for system programs.
 Chances are that the mirrored images cannot be restored later.
 You might need the alternative to File History if it fails you.

 2. Select the hard drive you want to mirror from.